rmdort/docker-annoy-glove/Readme.md

 # RPC Docker/Kubernetes container for glove embeddings using Annoy

-This is an RPC container for glove 840 billion word embeddings `glove.840B.300d.txt`.
+This is an RPC container for 400,000 of 840 billion glove word embeddings `glove.840B.300d.txt`.
+You can increase the rebuild the index using `build_index.ph`.
 Has around 250MB memory footprint on k8.

 More info about annoy - https://github.com/spotify/annoy